1] Can I enroll my child during the school year?

 8] What happens if you cancel a class?

 If EFGS has to cancel your child's class (due to low enrollment or any other unforeseen reason), you will receive a full refund (pre-enrollment & tuition fees).
+The pre-assessment fee is not refundable.

 9] How is EFGS organized?